canttinkoanam/Ishiiruka/Readme.md

+This is a version of Ishiiruka, a Dolphin Emulator fork, that has working cheats.
+Currently, the cheats download function doesn't work due to the fact that the source for cheats is still geckocodes.org, which has been shut down.
+This fork replaces geckocodes.org with codes.rc24.xyz, a clone of geckocodes.org.

+Original README:

 # Dolphin - A GameCube and Wii Emulator

 [Homepage](https://dolphin-emu.org/) | [Project Site](https://github.com/dolphin-emu/dolphin) | [Forums](https://forums.dolphin-emu.org/) | [Wiki](https://wiki.dolphin-emu.org/) | [Issue Tracker](https://bugs.dolphin-emu.org/projects/emulator/issues) | [Coding Style](https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) | [Transifex Page](https://www.transifex.com/projects/p/dolphin-emu/)